kazewong/JuliaNR/README.md

 - [ ] Adaptive resolution solver
 - [ ] Distributed computing with MPI
 - [ ] Distributed computing with CUDA

+## Status of library

+1. `MethodOfLines.jl` doesn't sound it will work with GPU according to this thread https://discourse.julialang.org/t/cuda-gpu-compatible-discretization-from-methodoflines-jl/106506